 IBD has direct consequences on people's well-being, a fact associated with the presence of intestinal and extraintestinal symptoms and the frequent need for hospitalizations, admissions, and treatment.
-The negative aspects of this condition are commonly found in the educational, professional, social, and family spheres of these patients.
-How the patient deals with the situation after the diagnosis is also a factor that interferes with quality of life since it is determinant in defining how the patient will be psychologically and socially affected by the disease.
-Those who negatively understand their disease are more likely to experience reduced quality of life and impaired physical and psychological health.
-This situation is more common in long-term sufferers and in those who experience a greater number of symptoms.
-How the sufference as greater number of symptoms.
+The negative aspects of this condition are commonly found in the educational, professional, social, and family spheres of these patients.2 How the patient deals with the situation after the diagnosis is also a factor that interferes with quality of life since it is determinant in defining how the patient will be psychologically and socially affected by the disease.12 Those who negatively understand their disease are more likely to experience reduced quality of life and impaired physical and psychological health.
+This situation is more common in long-term sufferers and in those who experience a greater number of symptoms.13